castein105/105-Unit-3/Python_Lessons/README_Python_Lessons.md

 # Python Lessons
-This folder contians python notebooks written in Jupyter Lab for instructions.
+This folder contains a python notebook written in Jupyter Lab for instructions.

-2 of the notebooks are materials from the [Research Hub at UNC's Davis Library.](https://unc-libraries-data.github.io/Python/)

-The third notebook includes instructions on how to manipulate the orignial dataset.
+The notebook includes instructions on how to manipulate the orignial dataset.
 Multiple different lines of code are used, ultimately leading to the creation of a new dataset and new csv. file.
+The new csv file that is created is a subset of the orginal dataset **CountyHealthData_2014-2015.** The new subset is called **NC_NJ_subset.**